 Only one Time Out may be used without penalty in a half inning by a team.
+Each team may use one time out in any and every half inning until their allotment of Time Outs is exhausted.
 Requesting a subsequent Time Out in the same half inning will result in the removal of the pitcher of record.